Kanishk-Mishra/Ticket-System/README.md

 ## Features

-- Search Tickets in Ticket System App along with Discourse.
+- Search for tickets in the Ticket System App along with Discourse.
-- Create ticket on Ticket System Application along with post on Discourse.
+- Create a ticket on the Ticket System Application along with a post on Discourse.
 - Notification to GChat for High/Urgent priority ticket creation.

 ## Used Discourse API Docs